Let’s Talk about Coupler Height in American OO

 How did I arrive at this height?

-As much as anything I matched the height on what looked like a correctly set up Scale-Craft car and then stuck with it.
-It seemed close to the height other models “wanted” to be at.
+As much as anything I initially matched the height on what looked like a correctly set up Scale-Craft car and then stuck with it.
+That height seemed close to the height other models “wanted” to be at.

-The model itself, a standard Kadee coupler is sitting in the standard box on the “shelf” created by cutting out the HO coupler.
+To that locomotive rear coupler specifically, a standard No. 5 Kadee coupler is sitting in the standard box on the “shelf” created by cutting out the HO coupler.
+As it was a small, handy model, I used that coupler as my standard height.

 Any confirmation?

-This article got stalled for a while as I feel sure that I have a piece of track with a coupler height gauge mounted on it.
+This article got stalled for a while, as I feel sure that I have a piece of track with a coupler height gauge mounted on it.
 But I’ve come to the conclusion I must have given it away, likely because it matched my standard height so closely.
 It was from an “OOldtimer.”
 If I find it I’ll update this article.
+But I was encouraged to see that it was the same as my standard height.

 The Scale-Craft standard